How to Remove None From Python List (6 Easy Ways)

 remove none values from a list

-List in Python
+What is List in Python?

 A list is a data type in Python and is a mutable, ordered collection of items that can hold elements of different data types.
 For example, a list of student scores, a list of groceries, etc.

 Let’s imagine you are managing a parking lot.
 Several of the parking slots are occupied, while a few slots are empty.
 These empty slots are basically the None value in the parking lot (list).
 Now, let’s say you want to calculate how many cars are parked.
 In this case, you ignore the empty slots and focus only on the occupied ones.
-Similarly, filtering out None values is like counting only the occupied parking spaces in a parking lot.
+Similarly, filtering out None values are like counting only the occupied parking spaces in a parking lot.

 parking lot aanlogy - none vlues in a list python